 Parks and Open Space Master Plan

-The City of Winooski is creating a Parks and Open Space Master Plan and needs your help to define a vision for the future.
-The plan will create equitable and connected public space, with the goal of having a park within a ten-minute walk of every resident.
+The Parks and Open Space Master Plan is a community-driven master plan for the City of Winooski’s parks and open spaces that may help guide future long-term decisions for Winooski’s public spaces.
+The plan will tentatively create equitable and connected public space, with the goal of having a park within a ten-minute walk of every resident.

 The plan is being led by the City of Winooski in partnership with Omnes, a landscape architecture, planning, and art studio based in the historic mill town of Easton, Pennsylvania.
 Omnes will guide the four-month planning process, which will include four public engagement sessions.
 The planning process is community-driven, with the voices of all informing strategies for both improvement and implementation of new parks within the City.